 Who can be a Special Olympics athlete?

-As outlined by Special Olympics Canada, to be eligible to participate in Special Olympics, participants must have an intellectual disability; a cognitive delay, or a developmental disability.
-In line with Special Olympics Canada’s policy, an individual is considered to have an intellectual disability based on the following three criteria:
+As outlined by Special Olympics Canada, an individual is considered to have an intellectual disability based on the following three criteria:

 - Intellectual functioning level (IQ) is below 70-75;

-- Significant limitations exist in two or more adaptive skill areas; and
+- Significant limitations exist in 2 or more adaptive skill areas; and

 - The condition manifests itself before the age of 18.

 Overall, Special Olympics PEI airs on the side of inclusion should eligibility be questioned.
 For more information on athlete eligibility please review the Athlete Eligibility Overview, or give our office a call at 902-368-8919.

 The primary focus of Special Olympics is to enrich the lives of individuals with an intellectual disability through sport.
 Focus on intellectual disability is what differentiates Special Olympics from Paralympics, which serves individuals with physical disabilities.
 The International Olympic Committee recognizes Special Olympics and Paralympics as two separate and distinct sport organizations that meet the needs of two separate communities of athletes.

 How much athletic skill or experience is needed?

 Athletes of all ability levels are encouraged to participate in Special Olympics programs.
 Through the use of equitable divisioning competitions are structured so that athletes compete with other athletes of similar abilities.
 Please visit our Divisioning page to learn more.
 Additionally, we invite you to explore our Special Olympics Programs pages to learn more about all the participation options available.